Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Geometry/List transformations/README.md

 The list of `AGSDatumTransformations` is created by calling `AGSTransformationCatalog.transformationsBySuitability`, passing in the `AGSSpatialReference` of the original geometry (the input spatial reference) and that of the `AGSMap` (the output spatial reference).
 Depending on the state of a switch control, the current visible extent of the map is used to sort the list by suitability.

 When the user taps on a transformation in the list, the selected transformation is used to reproject an `AGSPoint`.
-The `AGSGraphic's` geometry is then updated with the new `AGSPoint`.
+The `AGSGraphic`'s geometry is then updated with the new `AGSPoint`.
 If the selected transformation is not usable (has missing grid files) then no projected point is displayed.

 ## Relevant API
 * AGSTransformationCatalog